 The gut is the center of our emotional universe.

 Our singular focus on the mind, or the concept of a “mental disorder,” is what enables Big Pharma to sell 320 million antidepressant descriptions alone per year.

 The reality is that even the concept of an SSRI is sort of insane.
 There are no ultimate levels of serotonin to make us happy or depressed, angry or contemplative that we can just fix by messing around with neurons..
 Neurotransmitter levels are highly individual, just like metabolism.
 The way the gut allocates the exact right amount of serotonin to the brain depends on factors that modern science hasn’t been able to figure out yet.
 Yet we take drugs to “re-uptake” serotonin, flood our receptors synthetically, expecting more to be better, and then counter the blowback by artificially adjusting other neurotransmitters like GABA.
 When that goes wrong, we drug the rest of our senses out.
 Cocktail complete.
 Tailspin in the making.

 There is no evidence linking depression to a serotonergic imbalance, according to the National Institute Of Mental Health (NIMH).
 Mood disorders overall are more linked to epigenetic factors, the individual biological phenotype, and especially stress factors that originate in childhood, according to a serotonergic study published by the NCBI.

 Neuroscientist Steven Hyman’s research also proves that when we treat depression as a mental condition with psychotropic cocktails, we’re not treating a chemical imbalance, we’re causing it.

-Research into long-term effects of antidepressants show that only about 15 percent of patients go into remission, which is less than the placebo rate.
+Research into the long-term effects of antidepressants shows that only about 15 percent of patients go into remission, which is less than the placebo rate.
 The remaining 85 percent will experience longer relapses and gradually become chronically depressed.